Legoless/ViewModelable/README.md

 - Loading
 - Loaded

+If is possible to transition back from loaded to setuped state, but not to initialized.

 View Model informs the view controller of state changes via observable pattern (similar to delegation).
 The methods received by the observer:

 ```swift